 The future of the Electronic Prescription Service

-The Electronic Prescription Service (EPS) currently enables prescribers to send prescriptions electronically to a dispenser of the patient's choice - known their 'nominated' dispenser.
+The Electronic Prescription Service (EPS) currently enables prescribers to send prescriptions electronically to a dispenser of the patient's choice - known as their 'nominated' dispenser.
 Electronic prescriptions currently account for around 40% of all prescriptions issued in England.

 In the future, EPS Phase 4 will become the default option for the prescribing, dispensing and reimbursement of prescriptions in primary care in England.
 Paper prescriptions will continue to be available for special circumstances, but the vast majority of prescriptions will be processed electronically.

 All patients will be offered a 'token' to present at a pharmacy to obtain their medication.
 This token will contain a unique barcode which can be scanned at any pharmacy to retrieve the medication details.

 It's expected that Phase 4 will increase the proportion of prescriptions sent electronically to around 90%.
 Some prescriptions may remain unsuitable for transmission by EPS, such as when there are constraints regarding the prescribed drug.
 Further developments will look to address these restrictions and maximise EPS volumes.

 NHS Digital will initially pilot Phase 4 at a small number of GP practices across England.
 The main change will be that patients at these pilot sites who haven't got an EPS nomination will automatically receive electronic prescriptions and will be given a paper token.
 Pharmacy staff will be required to scan the barcode on the token in order to download the prescription from the NHS Spine.

 Nothing will change for patients who already have a nomination and new nominations should continue to be set at GP practices and pharmacies.